TheoBuchwald/UCPH-KVM/README.md

     - Requires excitation energies and oscillator strengths in the output file
     - It is possible to choose between different formats for the figure

   The data you want extracted is done using keywords when calling the script.
-The keywords you call will be printed either in the terminal or written to a csv file.
+The keywords you call will be printed either in the terminal or written to a csv or npz file.
 </p>
 </details>